x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/back-up-email.md

 ms.author: kwekua
 author: kwekua
 manager: scotv
-ms.date: 6/25/2018
+ms.date: 7/11/2018
 ms.audience: ITPro
 ms.topic: article
 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 94d2f62e-5d43-4200-b7ce-33b1f41f1d59
-description: "One of the questions we often hear isHow does Exchange Online back up my data?You may be asking this because you're concerned about how to recover your data if there is a failure.
+description: "One of the questions we often hear is How does Exchange Online back up my data?
+You may be asking this because you're concerned about how to recover your data if there is a failure.
 Or you may be wondering how to recover your data if it gets accidentally deleted.
 This topic answers these questions."
 ---

 # Backing up email in Exchange Online